Building a Reliable Chronology for Viking Ships

-The Importance of Accurate Dating in Viking Archaeology
+Why Accurate Dating Matters in Viking Archaeology

 Establishing the age of a Viking ship does more than satisfy curiosity.
 It provides a chronological framework for understanding broader historical patterns.
 A precisely dated ship can anchor the timeline of a settlement, confirm or challenge textual records, and reveal connections between regions.
-The Viking diaspora spanned four centuries and thousands of miles, so even a small date range can transform how historians interpret the movement of people, goods, and ideas.
+The Viking diaspora spanned four centuries and thousands of kilometers, so even a narrow date range can transform how historians interpret the movement of people, goods, and ideas.

 Connecting Ships to Historical Events